pillars-framework/docs/docs/articles/modules/core/account.md

 # Account

-> [!WARNING]
-> TODO _Account Explanation_

-* Every player has an account, players without accounts are kicked (based on discordId)
-* Using *partial* to extend the account
-* Usage of AccountController to retrieve accounts (based on player, discordId, accountId)
+Each player (based on their *DiscordID*) is granted an @Pillars.Entities.Account .
+Upon connect, the account is associated with the current player.

+If you want to extend the account, e.g. add additional fields to the account, you can check out the [Database](../../advanced/database.md) documentation.

 </div>